lowlydba/dba-multitool/docs/README.md

 <img src="assets/dba-multitool-logo-small.png" align="left">

-</br>The DBA MultiTool is a suite of scripts for the long haul: optimizing storage, on-the-fly documentation,
+</br>The DBA MultiTool is a suite of scripts for the long haul:
-general administrative needs, and more.
+optimizing storage, on-the-fly documentation,general administrative needs, and more.
 Each script relies solely on T-SQL to ensure it is secure, requires no third-party software, and can be installed in seconds.

 All open source, all free to use under the MIT license.

 Check the below list for technical documentation on each script.

 ## Scripts